-Level 1 - Issue of negative behaviour points.
+Issue of negative behaviour points.
 Breaches of the academy's classroom expectations, not handing in homework, lack of equipment, uniform infringements, lack of equipment, eating or drinking in a lesson.

-Level 2 - After-school detention sanction (45 minute detention) i.e. verbal altercations with other students, persistent disruption to learning, defiant behaviour in a lesson, rude or disrespectful behaviour to staff.
+After-school detention sanction (45 minute detention) i.e. verbal altercations with other students, persistent disruption to learning, defiant behaviour in a lesson, rude or disrespectful behaviour to staff.
 An incident that results in a request for on-call.

-Level 3 - Principal's detention (75 minute detention on a Friday) i.e. verbal abuse in a lesson, an altercation between two students, failure to attend an after-school detention.
+Principal's detention (75 minute detention on a Friday) i.e. verbal abuse in a lesson, an altercation between two students, failure to attend an after-school detention.

-Level 4 - (Internal exclusion) i.e. refusal to hand over a confiscatable item, failure to attend a Principal's detention, swearing in a lesson, racist, sexist, homophobic, transphobic language or other discriminatory behaviour, theft or vandalism.
+(Internal exclusion) i.e. refusal to hand over a confiscatable item, failure to attend a Principal's detention, swearing in a lesson, racist, sexist, homophobic, transphobic language or other discriminatory behaviour, theft or vandalism.

-Level 5 - (Suspension/Permanent Exclusion) i.e. bringing a dangerous or illegal item onto the academy site, persistent and defiant misbehaviour, physical assault on a student or a member of staff, criminal damage.
+(Suspension/Direction offsite) i.e. bringing a dangerous or illegal item onto the academy site, persistent and defiant misbehaviour, persistent breaches of academy policies, physical assault on a student or a member of staff, criminal damage.
 The following list of behaviours could result in a transfer to another school or a permanent exclusion.

-3.5 REASONS FOR A PERMANENT EXCLUSION

-Reasons for a Permanent Exclusion
+3.5 Reasons For a Permanent Exclusion